Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 .

-## Sub-Layer: POI definition example
+## Sub-Layer Slam-Example: POI definition example

 Each of the POIs in the sublayer is a simple POI, defined as in the example.